greg-raven/Uncommon-Sense/_posts/2015-07-14-planning-your-work-and-working-your-plan.md

 ---
-title: 'Planning your work, and working your plan'
+title: "Planning your work, and working your plan"
 layout: post
 categories:
 - adulthood